JCswordfish/Settlers-of-Catan-Java/README.md

 # Settlers of Catan in Java

-Rundown of each file's purpose:
+Below contains a rundown of each file's purpose:

 ## Networking
 - `ClientScreen.java` - runs the GUI of each player, as well as inputs/outputs.